Skip to main content

 Missouri Civil Statute of Limitations Laws

-While all states have statutes of limitations for filing civil actions, these time frames tend to vary from one cause of action to another.
-Also, courts typically don't start the "clock" on a statute of limitations until an injury is discovered or until the point when an injury should have been discovered.
+While all states, including the state of Missouri, have statutes of limitations for filing civil actions, these time frames can vary depending on the type of legal action.
+Also, courts generally don't start the clock on the statute of limitations until an injury is discovered or should have been reasonably discovered.

 Missouri Civil Statutes of Limitations at a Glance